Saikat-Chowdhury/quiz-platform/README.md

 # Quiz Platform README

 Welcome to the Quiz Platform project!
-This web application provides a platform for users to take quizzes on various subjects.
-The project is divided into a client-side and a server-side component.
+This web application allows users to participate in quizzes covering various subjects.
+The project is structured into two parts: the front-end and the back-end.

 ## Purpose